-Examiner of Enron, multiple law firms provided numerous closing opinions regarding "the 'true sale' of assets or the 'true issuance' of securities in complex and questionable transactions.
-According to the Examiner, in certain cases these opinions may have been inappropriate."15 Whereas these opinions were produced for Enron affiliates or the company itself, they were not technically "third-party" closing opinions.
+This increasing attractiveness seems to be a result of many forces, including and possibly especially, the Enron scandal.
+This scandal, which came to light in October 2001, eventually led to the bankruptcy of the Enron Corporation, a Houston, Texas based energy company.
+At the time of its dissolution, Enron was the largest bankruptcy reorganization in American history and also the biggest audit failure.
+As reported in the Final Report of Neal Batson, the Court-Appointed Examiner of Enron, multiple law firms provided numerous closing opinions regarding "the 'true sale' of assets or the 'true issuance' of securities in complex and questionable transactions.
+According to the Examiner, in certain cases these opinions may have been inappropriate."
+Price, Path & Pride, at p.
+84; citing Enron Final Report, at p.
+50 (internal citations omitted).
+Whereas these opinions were produced for Enron affiliates or the company itself, they were not technically "third-party" closing opinions.
 However, it seems that they were relied on by Enron's accounting firm and certainly did not accomplish the goal of providing accurate information.
-As Professor Lipson summarized, "it would appear that, whatever else may be true of Enron, closing opinions issued in certain of its transactions failed to perform their informational functions."16 Finally, "it would appear that...
-Enron has generated a significant amount of anxiety about closing opinion practice."17 From the remnants of one of the United States' biggest business failures has risen the normalization of requiring such opinions in a multitude of transactions that are often not relied on and issued by attorneys who are not privy to the transaction until time to close.
-Thus, their value is often limited or non-existent while still subjecting counsel to liability.
+As Professor Lipson summarized, "it would appear that, whatever else may be true of Enron, closing opinions issued in certain of its transactions failed to perform their informational functions."
+Price, Path & Pride, at p.
+85. Finally, "it would appear that...
+Enron has generated a significant amount of anxiety about closing opinion practice."
+Price, Path & Pride, at p.
+107.